 On the trail of EBC, Lobuche is the place where you’ll find several basics teahouses.
 Generally, the teahouses are comfortable.
 Don’t expect anything more than a bed and pillow and if you’re lucky enough you’ll get a woolen blanket.

 During the peak season, all these tea houses get full.
 So, you may have to share a dormitory.
 But after a long day hiking, you’ll be surely physically tired so sharing the sleeping space might not be a huge problem.

 Gorak Shep is the last stop before heading to Everest Base Camp.
-This place has total four tea houses with basic accommodation facilities.
+This place has a total of four tea houses with basic accommodation facilities.
 Due to limited housing, this place is always crowded.
-Thus, every trekker’s questions why there are only a few lodges?
+Thus, every trekker’s question why there are only a few lodges?

 So, most of the time you might have to share a room with other trekkers or have to sleep in the dining room.

 What is the price range for tea house accommodation in Everest Base Camp trek?

 The price range for tea house accommodation greatly depends on the type of the accommodation, altitude, and time of the year.